Rain – 9 of Swords

 Available on Past Masters

-This is the song that began the Beatles’ psychedelic period.
-“Rain” was recorded during sessions for the Revolver album and released as the B-side to Paul’s “Paperback Writer”.
+“Rain” is the song that heralded the beginning of the Beatles’ psychedelic period.
+It was recorded during sessions for the Revolver album and released as the B-side to Paul’s “Paperback Writer”.
 This song was written by John and includes some spectacular drumming by Ringo and inspired bass from Paul.
 “Rain” sounds like nothing the Beatles had ever recorded before.
-Fans expecting more of the graceful aesthetic of Rubber Soul were surely perplexed by what they heard here.
+Fans expecting more of the softer, more graceful aesthetic of Rubber Soul were surely perplexed by what they heard here.

 From this point on, the Beatles – aided by producer George Martin and engineer Geoff Emerick – really began to pioneer all kinds of exhilarating innovations in their recordings.
 For “Rain” they performed multiple studio tricks to alter the sound of John’s voice and the instruments.
 The most radical of these techniques was to include backwards lyrics and sound effects, the first time this was done in popular music.
 John later claimed he discovered this by accidentally threading the tape backward at his home studio while stoned.
 The band continued to expand on these sonic explorations throughout the next couple years, notably with “Tomorrow Never Knows”, “Strawberry Fields Forever”, and the Sgt.
 Pepper album.